347035

 • Support and augment patient care rounds

-• Proactively identify hand-off needs prior to the end of shifts and coordinate key hand-offs in the sign-out notes
+• Proactively identify hand-off needs before the end of shifts and coordinate key hand-offs in the sign-out notes

 • Daily teaching and incorporation of evidence-based learning into resident and student rotations

-• Evaluation and feedback for residents and students on a regular basis
+• Evaluation and feedback for residents and students regularly

 • Timely coordination of rotation activities

-16. Pharmacists assess the following during the course of their daily duties:
+Pharmacists assess the following during their daily duties:

 • Approved use and indication of formulary or restricted agents